sinch/docs/docs/sms/sms-guide.md

 #### Base URL

 The following URLs can be used by the REST API.
 We have servers in the US and EU.
-By default your account will be created in the US environment.
-If you'd like access to the European environment, please contact your Sinch account manager.
+By default, your account will be created in the US environment.
+If you want access to the European environment, contact your Sinch account manager.

 | Server        |  URL                                   |